vermindude/Rasperry-pi-brickpi-car/files needed.md

  # Fliles needed for project

-  you will need pip the command for installing pip is `curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py `
+ You will need pip.
+The command for installing pip is `curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py `
+You will also need the BrickPi library the command for installing the library AFTER you install pip is pip install BrickPi